 The Private Company Reality: Your monthly financial reports might be a PowerPoint deck with some charts and a few key metrics.
 Your CFO probably knows every number by heart, and if there's a question about revenue recognition, you hash it out in a quick meeting.

-The Public Company Awakening: Welcome to the world of 10-Ks, 10-Qs, and SOX compliance, where every decimal point matters and every accounting decision gets scrutinized by people whose job it is to find problems.
+The Public Company Awakening: Welcome to the world of 10-Ks, 10-Qs, and SOX compliance, where every decimal point matters and every accounting decision gets scrutinized.
+According to a Deloitte survey on IPO readiness, 67% of newly public companies cited financial reporting infrastructure as their most significant post-IPO challenge (Deloitte, 2023).

 What You Must Do: